huggingface/hub-docs/docs/hub/spaces-overview.md

 ---
-title: Getting Started with Spaces
+title: Spaces Overview
 ---

-<h1>Getting Started with Spaces</h1>
+<h1>Spaces Overview</h1>

 Hugging Face Spaces make it easy for you to create and deploy ML-powered demos in minutes.
-In the following section, you'll learn the basics of creating a Space, configuring it, and deploying your code to it.
 Watch the following video for a quick introduction to Spaces:

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/3bSVKNKb_PY" title="Spaces intro" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## Spaces setup
+In the following sections, you'll learn the basics of creating a Space, configuring it, and deploying your code to it.

+## Creating a new Space

 **To make a new Space**, visit the [Spaces main page](https://huggingface.co/spaces) and click on **Create new Space**.
 Along with choosing a name for your Space, selecting an optional license, and setting your Space's visibility, you'll be prompted to choose the **SDK** for your Space.
 The Hub offers three SDK options: Gradio, Streamlit, and static HTML.
 You can read more about these in the [SDK section of these docs](./spaces-sdks).
+If you select "Gradio" as your SDK, you'll be navigated to a new repo showing the following page:

 ![Viewing a brand new Hugging Face Space](/docs/assets/hub/spaces-blank-space.png)

 Under the hood, Spaces stores your code inside a git repository, just like the model and dataset repositories.
 Thanks to this, the same tools we use for all the [other repositories on the Hub](./repositories-main) (`git` and `git-lfs`) also work for Spaces.
 Follow the same flow as in [Getting Started with Repositories](./repositories-getting-started) to add files to your Space.
 Each time a new commit is pushed, the Space will automatically rebuild and restart.

-Each Spaces environment is limited to 16GB RAM and 8 CPU cores.
-Individuals and Organization [subscribers](https://huggingface.co/pricing) (Lab, Startup, and Enterprise) can access Spaces with one T4 GPU on a case-by-case basis.
-Please email us at **website at huggingface.co** to request a T4 GPU.

 ## Dependencies